ans-group/docs.ukfast.co.uk/source/myukfast/managing-contacts.md

 ## Review existing contacts
 The Primary Contact in any UKFast account has overall ownership and control of the contacts list and user permission levels.
 To review and manage existing contacts on your account, go to the [Contacts](https://my.ukfast.co.uk/account/list-contacts.php) section of MyUKFast.

+The Primary Contact can control the level of access a contact has by clicking on their name in the [Contacts](https://my.ukfast.co.uk/account/list-contacts.php) section and the clicking on **Access and Security**.

+On this page a contact can be limited to only being able to log in to [MyUKFast](https://www.my.ukfast.co.uk) from certain IP addresses and can have an pre-set **Access Profile** selected or a customised one set up to fine tune the type of access this contact has.

 ## Add new contacts
 The Primary Contact can add new contacts by following these simple steps: